benchen4395/esspr_alibaba.com/README.md

 ## Introduction
 The simple data arrangement of similar products retrieval platform for the `search`, `homepage recommender` and `you-shopping-history` modules in alibaba.com (APP version).
-This function is based on an unified crossmodal (vision-language) model, and its implement details in show in the paper:
+This function is based on an unified crossmodal (vision-language) model, and its implement details is showed in the paper:
 "Unified Vision-Language Representation Modeling for E-Commerce Same-Style Products Retrieval".

 Here we provide: